kubedb/cli/docs/guides/mongodb/clustering/sharding.md

     - `shards` represents number of shards for a mongodb deployment.
 Each shard is deployed as a [replicaset](/docs/guides/mongodb/clustering/replication_concept.md).
     - `replicas` represents number of replicas of each shard replicaset.
     - `prefix` represents the prefix of each shard node.
     - `configSource` is an optional field to provide custom configuration file for shards (i.e mongod.cnf).
-If specified, this file will be used as configuration file otherwise default configuration file will be used.
+If specified, this file will be used as configuration file otherwise a default configuration file will be used.
     - `podTemplate` is an optional configuration for pods.
-    - `storage` to specify pvcSpec for each node of sharding.
+    - `storage` to specify pvc spec for each node of sharding.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
   - `configServer` represents configuration for ConfigServer component of mongodb.
     - `replicas` represents number of replicas for configServer replicaset.
 Here, configServer is deployed as a replicaset of mongodb.
     - `prefix` represents the prefix of configServer nodes.
     - `configSource` is an optional field to provide custom configuration file for configSource (i.e mongod.cnf).
-If specified, this file will be used as configuration file otherwise default configuration file will be used.
+If specified, this file will be used as configuration file otherwise a default configuration file will be used.
     - `podTemplate` is an optional configuration for pods.
-    - `storage` to specify pvcSpec for each node of configServer.
+    - `storage` to specify pvc spec for each node of configServer.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
   - `mongos` represents configuration for Mongos component of mongodb. `Mongos` instances run as stateless components (deployment).
     - `replicas` represents number of replicas of `Mongos` instance.
 Here, Mongos is not deployed as replicaset.
     - `prefix` represents the prefix of mongos nodes.
     - `configSource` is an optional field to provide custom configuration file for mongos (i.e mongod.cnf).
-If specified, this file will be used as configuration file otherwise default configuration file will be used.
+If specified, this file will be used as configuration file otherwise a default configuration file will be used.
     - `podTemplate` is an optional configuration for pods.
     - `strategy` is the deployment strategy to use to replace existing pods with new ones.
 This is optional.
 If not provided, kubernetes will use default deploymentStrategy, ie. `RollingUpdate`.
 See more about [Deployment Strategy](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy).
-- `spec.certificateSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
+- `spec.certificateSecret` (optional) is a secret name that contains keyfile(a random string) against `key.txt` key.
 Each mongod replica set instances in the topology uses the contents of the keyfile as the shared password for authenticating other members in the replicaset.
 Only mongod instances with the correct keyfile can join the replica set. _User can provide the `CertificateSecret` by creating a secret with key `key.txt`.
 See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `CertificateSecret`._ If `CertificateSecret` is not given, KubeDB operator will generate a `CertificateSecret` itself.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
 When a `MongoDB` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching MongoDB object name.
 KubeDB operator will also create governing services for StatefulSets with the name `<mongodb-name>-<node-type>-gvr`.
 No MongoDB specific RBAC permission is required in [RBAC enabled clusters](/docs/setup/install.md#using-yaml).